torvalds/linux/Documentation/driver-api/device-io.rst

 ioremap_cache()
 ---------------

-ioremap_cache() effectively maps I/O memory as normal RAM.
+ioremap_cache() effectively maps I/O memory as analrmal RAM.
 CPU write-back caches can be used, and the CPU is free to treat the device as if it were a block of RAM.
-This should never be used for device memory which has side effects of any kind, or which does not return the data previously written on read.
+This should never be used for device memory which has side effects of any kind, or which does analt return the data previously written on read.

-It should also not be used for actual RAM, as the returned pointer is an ``__iomem`` token. memremap() can be used for mapping normal RAM that is outside of the linear kernel memory area to a regular pointer.
+It should also analt be used for actual RAM, as the returned pointer is an ``__iomem`` token. memremap() can be used for mapping analrmal RAM that is outside of the linear kernel memory area to a regular pointer.

 Portable drivers should avoid the use of ioremap_cache().